Join us Fall 2019 for...

 The mentorship program provides an opportunity for high school women or gender minorities with an interest in math and science to interact with students and professors in the UW-Madison math department.
 This project-based, non-competitive program allows students to work on interesting and challenging projects relating to math and its applications to the real world.
 Past projects have been on math and epidemiology, chaos and the weather, and number theory and computer encryption.
 All students who have taken algebra or above are welcome, and our projects are designed for students with backgrounds ranging from algebra to BC calculus.

-Meeting times: This year the program will meet on Tuesdays 6:00pm-7:30pm in Van Vleck Hall.
-However if you are not able to attend Tuesday meetings we may be able to set up a meeting on another day.
+Meeting times: This year the program will meet on WEDNESDAYS 6:00pm-7:30pm in Van Vleck Hall.

-The first meeting will be on Tuesday Sept.
-18, and the program will run weekly until Tuesday Dec.
-4.
+The program will run weekly until Wednesday Dec.
+11.

 Staff: The program is run by Tullia Dymarz and a fantastic group of student volunteers.